 Participants will be expected to bring their dogs to the centre each day of the course.
 During lectures, dogs will be learning to settle alongside their owners.
 When not with their owners, dogs will be provided with secure undercover pens or outdoor exercise yards.

 You will be provided with comprehensive course and lecture notes and given ample time to ask questions relevant to your particular interests or profession.
 Please bring a pen and some additional paper to take notes if required.

 I am travelling Interstate, where can I stay?

 Being located in the picturesque tourist area of the Dandenong Ranges, there are many local accommodation options such as B&B’s.
 An Internet search will provide you with many options.
-If you would like a personal recommendation, please contact us as we have relationships with a number of pet-friendly local B&B’s.

 Where can my dog stay overnight?